Narela: Urban extension project

 The project area is bounded by the Delhi-Haryana border in the North, Western Yamuna Canal in the West, GT Karnal road in the East and Badli-Auchandi Marg in the South East.

 About 1000 ha land already acquired.
 More than 8000 residential flats of different categories have been constructed.
 About 1000 flats allotted to Delhi Police.
 About 900 plots of different sizes have been developed for alternative allotment/auction.
 Facility sites provided in Sector A7 & A8.
 IAMR complex of Planning Commission, GOI in a 16-acre plot in Sector A7 functional.
 200 bedded Raja Harish Chander Govt.
 Hospital in Sector A7 completed.
 Recreational club site has been proposed for development in sector A7.

 Land allotted for DTC terminal.
 Land allotted for Fire station.
 A Land for 80 m and 100 m roads from G.T.
 Karnal road (NH - 1) to Bawana industrial area has been acquired.
 Land proposed for National Science Park.
 Land for Integrated Freight Complex has been acquired.

 Administration

 From 1993 to 2008, it was Delhi Legislative Assembly segment within the East Delhi Lok Sabha constituency, prior to it, Narela remained a 1966–1993, a Delhi Metropolitan Council segment, with the same constituency.
 After the delimitation of 2008, Narela (Nerela) is now an Assembly segment within the North West Delhi Lok Sabha constituency.
-Presently, Sharad Chauhan of Aam Aadmi Party is the incumbent MLA from Narela constituency of Delhi Assembly, after the 2015 Delhi Legislative Assembly election.
+Presently, Rajkaran khatri of Bharatiya Janata Party is the incumbent MLA from Narela constituency of Delhi Assembly, after the 2025 Delhi Legislative Assembly election.

 Jayender Kumar Dabas is the chairman of Narela Zone of North Delhi Municipal Corporation.

 The office of Sub Divisional Magistrate (SDM) (Narela), the head of Narela subdivision of North West Delhi district, is situated Block Development Officer (BDO) Office complex, at nearby Alipur, which is within the subdivision, along with Sub Registrar Office.